CGuangyan-BIT/PointGPT/README.md

 ## News

-[2023.08.19] PointGPT-B and PointGPT-L models have been released!
+[2023.08.19] Code has been updated; PointGPT-B and PointGPT-L models have been released!

 [2023.06.20] Code and the PointGPT-S models have been released!